z-bitcoinz/BitcoinZ-Light-CLI/README.md

-# BitcoinZ Wallet CLI
+# BitcoinZ Light CLI

-A command-line BitcoinZ wallet that connects to a lightwalletd server for fast synchronization.
+A lightweight command-line BitcoinZ wallet that uses the lightwalletd protocol for fast synchronization.

 ## Features